Professor mistakenly sends private email to entire department

-An Ohio State professor sent an email Thursday intended for counseling services regarding a student’s medical issues and struggles in class to approximately 2,000 undergraduate students within the College of Engineering, prompting a review by the university.
+An Ohio State professor sent an email Thursday intended for the department’s undergraduate advising office regarding a student’s medical issues and struggles in class to approximately 2,000 undergraduate students within the College of Engineering, prompting a review by the university.

 The mistaken email, sent by Rephael Wenger, an associate professor and the associate chair of the department of computer science and engineering, generated buzz on an online forum.